STEllAR-GROUP/hpx/docs/sphinx/manual/writing_distributed_hpx_applications.rst

-This section focuses on the features of |hpx| needed to write distributed applications, namely the :term:`Active Global Address Space` (:term:`AGAS`), remotely executable functions (i.e. :term:`actions <action>`), and distributed objects (i.e. :term:`components <component>`).
+This section focuses on the features of |hpx| needed to write distributed applications, namely the :term:`Active Global Address Space` (:term:`AGAS`), remotely executable functions (i.e., :term:`actions <action>`), and distributed objects (i.e., :term:`components <component>`).

 .. _global_names:

 Global names
 ============

-|hpx| implements an :term:`Active Global Address Space` (:term:`AGAS`) which is
+|hpx| implements an :term:`Active Global Address Space` (:term:`AGAS`) which
-exposing a single uniform address space spanning all localities an application runs on. :term:`AGAS` is a fundamental component of the ParalleX execution model.
-Conceptually, there is no rigid demarcation of local or global memory in :term:`AGAS`; all available memory is a part of the same address space.
+exposes a single uniform address space spanning all localities an application runs on.
+AGAS is a fundamental component of the ParalleX execution model.
+Conceptually, there is no rigid demarcation of local or global memory in AGAS; all available memory is a part of the same address space.
-:term:`AGAS` enables named objects to be moved (migrated) across localities without having to change the object's name, i.e., no references to migrated objects have to be ever updated.
+AGAS enables named objects to be moved (migrated) across localities without having to change the object's name; i.e., no references to migrated objects have to be ever updated.
 This feature has significance for dynamic load balancing and in applications where the workflow is highly dynamic, allowing work to be migrated from heavily loaded nodes to less loaded nodes.
-In addition, immutability of names ensures that :term:`AGAS` does not have to keep extra indirections ("bread crumbs") when objects move, hence minimizing complexity of code management for system developers as well as minimizing overheads in maintaining and managing aliases.
+In addition, immutability of names ensures that AGAS does not have to keep extra indirections ("bread crumbs") when objects move, hence, minimizing complexity of code management for system developers as well as minimizing overheads in maintaining and managing aliases.

-The :term:`AGAS` implementation in |hpx| does not automatically expose every local address to the global address space.
+The AGAS implementation in |hpx| does not automatically expose every local address to the global address space.
 It is the responsibility of the programmer to explicitly define which of the objects have to be globally visible and which of the objects are purely local.